chinamike65/hugo-tuolesi/content/book3/book3en.md

 2. When practitioners practice the bodhisattva way to save sentient beings, the appearance of dignity has a certain effect.

 Nagarjuna Bodhisattva lived for six hundred years.
-From the age of one hundred and twenty, his appearance changed to that of a sixteen-year-old boy.
-He had similar appearances to the Buddha's thirty-two and eighty-sixty appearances.
+From the age of one hundred and twenty, his appearance changed into that of a sixteen-year-old boy.
+He had similar marks to the Buddha's thirty-two and eighty-sixty marks.
 It was very dignified.

 When Nagarjuna Bodhisattva taught the Prajna Sutra, very few people could understand it, but there were many people who went to see Nagarjuna Bodhisattva.

 After meeting Nagarjuna Bodhisattva, everyone made a vow to be like Nagarjuna Bodhisattva, to be liberated and become a Buddha or become a Bodhisattva.
 In this way, many people have been saved.

-3. Born as an aristocrat:
+3. Born into a noble family

 In modern society, there is no noble title, but there are still people who are rich, kind, and the three treasures of pure faith.

-If you are born in such a family, there will be fewer obstacles to learning Buddhism.
+If you are born into such a family, there will be fewer obstacles to learning Buddhism.

 4. Wealth and popularity:

-people with wealth and popularity will have a an easier time  of doing good deeds and practicing.
+People with wealth and popularity will have a an easier time  of doing good deeds and practicing.

 5. Possess morality.